 - Weigh designated formulation ingredients into specified batches using computer control to ensure accuracy.

 The processed material compound is now suitable for moulding or extrusion.
-Test coupons are also sent from each 'Batch' to Quality Control and subjected to a testing programme before release to production.
+Test coupons are also sent from each ‘Batch’ to Quality Control and subjected to a testing programme before releasing to production.